 We tend to accept information that confirms our prior beliefs and ignore or discredit information that does not.
 This confirmation bias settles over our eyes like distorting spectacles for everything we look at.

-Josh Fox, who wrote, produced, directed, filmed, and narrated Gasland, obviously is strongly opposed to fracking.
+Josh Fox, who wrote, produced, directed, filmed, and narrated Gasland, is obviously strongly opposed to fracking.
 Naturally, he gravitates towards what validates his beliefs.
-We are all like that to some degree.
+We are all like that.
 We allow ourselves to be primed by those in accordance, and rationalize this convenience with convictions.
 We believe what we want to believe.

 Rarely are minds changed in a world where actions often detach from opinions.
 Below are few instances among countless where opinions and actions are at odds with each other when it comes to environmental issues.